 Busy and engaged with their many commitments and responsibilities, Second Graders are at the midpoint of the journey through Lower School.
-Their classrooms are warm and welcoming places where children build confidence and competence.
+Their classrooms are warm and welcoming places designed to build confidence and competence.
 Each day begins with a morning meeting where students gain a sense of belonging and purpose while practicing life-long social skills.

-Second Graders bring boundless energy and enthusiasm to their academic work, whether it’s creating products and marketing them at the economics fair, tackling increasingly challenging texts in their reading groups, preparing for an in-class debate, or practicing addition and subtraction in math warm-ups for the Problem of the Day.
+Second Graders bring boundless energy and enthusiasm to their academic work, whether it’s creating products and marketing them at the economics fair, tackling increasingly challenging text in their reading, preparing for an in-class debate, or practicing addition and subtraction in math warm-ups for the Problem of the Day.

 Second Graders are truly beginning to see themselves as writers, exploring a wide range of genres and styles of expression.
+Students learn to understand and apply techniques they discover in the work of published authors.
 They write narratives about their own experiences in the “small moments” unit and learn to formulate and express an opinion in a formal debate with classmates.
-They write poetry and also delve into informational writing, describing an area of their own expertise.
+They explore and write different types of poetry and also delve into informational writing, describing an area of their own expertise.
 Second Graders practice nature writing throughout the year, spending time in nature on Outdoor Ed expeditions or on campus as they focus on describing the world using their five senses.
+Students devote careful attention to revising and editing, aiming to make their writing as clear and as powerful as possible.

 The basic foundational skill of computational fluency becomes even more important in Second Grade, as math concepts grow in complexity.
-In the Bridges math curriculum used throughout the Lower School, children learn important strategies that develop their flexibility (different ways of adding and subtracting), accuracy, and efficiency (figuring out the best strategy for a given problem).
-They integrate algebraic thinking (recognizing patterns and organizing them) and practice measurement, telling time, working with money, and exploring geometric shapes (including fractions).
-Students work on these units and skills through mental math activities, math games, and hands-on projects.
+In the Bridges math curriculum used throughout the Lower School, children learn important strategies that develop their flexibility, accuracy, and efficiency.
+They integrate algebraic thinking, practice measurement, learn to tell time, work with money, and explore geometric shapes.
+These skills are practiced through mental math activities, math games, and hands-on projects.
+Number Corner, our calendar display, makes math less abstract and promotes conceptual understanding and procedural fluency.
+The repetitious nature of Number Corner increases mathematical thinking and confidence.

 Second Grade Science focuses on: plants and trees, balance and motion, endangered species, and environmental stewardship.
 Students develop basic research skills to take a deep dive into specific areas of interest.
 Students work both independently and in groups to puzzle through various challenges and to construct meaning of more abstract concepts.

-In Second Grade, students increase their understanding of their place in the world with attention to geography and different cultures.
+Second Graders increase their understanding of their place in the community through studying food, religion, economics, and geography.
 They participate in the International Day of Peace.
 An economics unit introduces them to important concepts of “needs vs. wants” and entrepreneurship as they create their own businesses to sell products or services at a classroom Economics Fair.
-They also study food, shelter, religion, and they conduct an individual research project on a country of their choice.

 Deeper into the dictionary